greencardamom/Arcstat/README.md

 By default it is configured for 60 Wikipedia language-sites, which represents about 80% of Wikipedia by volume eg. as of January 2024, there are about 65 million articles on all Wikipedias, and these 60 sites contain about 50 million articles, or 80% of the total.

 The task strains both CPU and API.
-It must be running on at least two VMs.
-Each VM also needs a VPN, with its own IP number.
+It must use at least two VMs.
+Each VM also requires a VPN, with its own IP number.

+The program is entirely MediaWiki API, it can run from any location/computer, there is no SQL.

 Setup
 ==========

-I use the following setup with 2 VPNs:
+I use the following setup with 2 VMs:

 * 1 computer with 24 CPU and 32GB RAM (that is 12 core x2 with hyperthread)